yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-ddl.md

 When dropping a table in version 2.23 or later, you don't need to perform any action in YugabyteDB Anywhere.

-When dropping a table in versions ealier than 2.23, remove the table from replication before dropping the table in the source and target databases, as follows:
+When dropping a table in versions earlier than 2.23, remove the table from replication before dropping the table in the source and target databases, as follows:

 1. Navigate to your source and select **xCluster Replication**.
 1. Click **Actions** and choose **Select Databases and Tables**.